How drones could reshape cities

 The Norman Foster Foundation has designed a drone port for delivery of medical supplies and other items for rural communities in Rwanda.
 The structure is also intended to function as a space for the public to congregate, as well as to receive training in robotics.

 Drones may also help the urban environment become more sustainable.
-Researchers at the University of Stuttgart have developed a re-configurable architectural roof canopy system deployed by drones.
+Researchers at the University of Stuttgart have developed a reconfigurable architectural roof canopy system deployed by drones.
 By adjusting to follow the direction of the sun, the canopy provides shade and reduces reliance on ventilation systems.

 Demand for air taxis and personal flying vehicles will develop where failures in other transport systems take place.
 The Airbus research found that of the cities surveyed, highest demand for VTOLs was in Los Angeles and Mexico City, urban areas famous for traffic pollution.
 To accommodate these aerial vehicles, urban space will need to transform to include landing pads, airport-like infrastructure, and recharge points.